There has never been a time more ready for a post like this

 This is where the group comes in.

-You can join the Thistlewood Mastermind Community and discover how to turn your blog into a business (one full of more potential than you can even imagine).
+You can join the Thistlewood Mastermind Community and discover how to turn your blog into a business FOR ONLY $10/month (one full of more potential than you can even imagine).

 With this group you’ll get: